-Under GAAP, certain convertible debt instruments that may be settled in cash on conversion are required to be separately accounted for as liability and equity components of the instrument in a manner that reflects the issuer's non-convertible debt borrowing rate.
-Accordingly, in accounting for the issuance of the Notes, the Company separated the Notes into liability and equity components.
-The liability component was recorded at fair value, which was derived from a valuation technique used to calculate the fair value of a similar liability without an associated convertible feature.
-The carrying amount of the equity component, which is recognized as a debt discount, represents the difference between the proceeds from the issuance of the Notes and the fair value of the liability component of the Notes.
 The excess of the principal amount of the liability component over its carrying amount ("debt discount") will be amortized to interest expense using an effective interest rate of 6.8% over the term of the Notes.
 The equity component is not remeasured as long as it continues to meet the conditions for equity classification.
-During the fiscal year ended February 1, 2020, the Company recorded \$7.6 million of interest expense related to the amortization of the debt discount.
+During the fiscal years ended January 30, 2021 and February 1, 2020, the Company recorded \$10.4 million and \$7.6 million of interest expense related to the amortization of the debt discount, respectively.

-Debt issuance costs related to the Notes were comprised of discounts and commissions payable to the initial purchasers of \$3.8 million and third-party offering costs of approximately \$1.5 million.
+Debt issuance costs related to the Notes were comprised of discounts and commissions payable to the initial purchasers of \$3.8 million and thirdparty offering costs of approximately \$1.5 million.